mamonraab/violance-detection-in-video-with-pytroch/README.md

 ## Overview

-In these  tutorial  we are going to build a violance detation model based on videos  , since videos is a very important  soruce for rish informations and there is  deffrent kind of appliactions  that  can help  to improve socity life   , I choice violance detaction   since I have published a paper  in 2019  for that topic and I was need to addrress some of  topics that I faced when I build the detactor  (most of the online pytorch based  solution for  feeding  4d tensor to conv2d is  empgous and  also not working well  i choice the topic  to give you well tested solution that you can work with any video data and use the cnn+lstm  with easy and efficaint way )
+In this tutorial we are going to build a violence detection model based on videos since videos are a very important source for rich information and there is a different kind of applications that can help to improve society life, I choice violence detection since I have published a paper in 2019 for that topic and I needed to address some of the topics that I faced when I build the detector (most of the online PyTorch based solution for feeding 4d tensor to conv2d   not working well I choose the topic to give you a well-tested solution that you can work with any video data and use the cnn+lstm with easy and efficient way )

-but before we deep dive  i want to declare that  violance recognition in video is a problem of spatiotemporal features classification once a model can recognize the spatiotemporal features correctly; it can achieve a good result.
+but before we deep dive I want to declare that violence recognition in video is a problem of spatiotemporal features classification once a model can recognize the spatiotemporal features correctly; it can achieve a good result.
-The most common ways in deep-learning approach to capture and learn spatiotemporal features are: -
+The most common ways in the deep-learning approach to capture and learn spatiotemporal features are: -

 1. CNN and LSTM: -  it uses the Convolutional neural network as a spatial features extractor, then the extracted features feed into LSTM Layer to learn the temporal relation than using any classification layer such as  ANN or any other approach for learning and classification.
-This approach can benefit from transfer learning by using a pre-trained model in the CNN layer such as vgg19 , resnet  and other pre-trained models to extract the general spatial features.
+This approach can benefit from transfer learning by using a pre-trained model in the CNN layer such as vgg19, resnet, and other pre-trained models to extract the general spatial features.
 The transfer learning approach is a very effective method to build a model with high accuracy, especially when there Is limited small data.

-2. Convlutinal neurl network 3d (Conv3D)   several studies show the excellent ability for Conv3d to learn spatiotemporal relation, and it was able to outperform the (CNN and LSTM) approach.
+2. Convolutional neural network 3d (Conv3D)   several studies show the excellent ability for Conv3d to learn spatiotemporal relation, and it was able to outperform the (CNN and LSTM) approach.
 Conv3D convolved on four dimensions the time(frame) and height and width and colors channel.
-It is simple, fast, and more straightforward to train then (CNN and LSTM).
+It is simple, fast, and more straightforward to train than (CNN and LSTM).

-3. Convlutn-long shortterm memory (Convlstm)   it extends the LSTM model to have a convolutional structure in both input-to-state and state-to-state transitions.
+3. Convolution-long short-term memory (ConvLstm)   it extends the LSTM model to have a convolutional structure in both input-to-state and state-to-state transitions.
 ConvLSTM can capture spatiotemporal correlations consistently.

-Since we have small dataset our  best choice is to use a pre-trained CNN with  LSTM  puting that in minde  the  2d CNN can read a 3d input only (C,H,W) and we have a 4d daat which is (frames , c , h , w )  so we need to work around this by doing what kera call it  ( timedistbuted warper ) so the topics of the tutorial as fellows :
+Since we have a small dataset our  best choice is to use a pre-trained CNN with  LSTM  putting that in mind  the  2d CNN can read a 3d input only (C, H, W) and we have a 4d data which is (frames, c , h , w )  so we need to work around this by doing what Keras call it  ( time-distributed warper ) so the topics of the tutorial as follows :
 1. bulding custom video data set loader in pytorch
-2.  warping video as a 3d input into  normal conv2d layers this called in keras as ( timedistbuted warper )
+2.  warping video as a 3d input into  normal conv2d layers this called in keras as ( time-distributed warper )
 3. using LSTM inside   Sequential model in pytorch

-please note that our goal is to keep it simple as ppossible also i didn't like to re-use  same  architcture i used in my aper which gain the stae of the art result in the violance detaction  to leave some  roome to you to improve accuracy and gain better results  the paper  is in this url https://www.researchgate.net/publication/336156932_Robust_Real-Time_Violence_Detection_in_Video_Using_CNN_And_LSTM
+please note that our goal is to keep it simple as possible also I didn't like to re-use the same  architecture I used in my paper which gain the state of art result in the violence detection  to leave some  room for you to improve accuracy and gain better results  the paper  is in this URL https://www.researchgate.net/publication/336156932_Robust_Real-Time_Violence_Detection_in_Video_Using_CNN_And_LSTM